kierncb/Python_Data_Job_EDA/README.md

 This section provides a comprehensive overview of the steps taken to address the stated questions, along with the corresponding results and key insights.

 ## 1. Which job role has the highest number of job offers?
-To determine the job role with the highest number of job offers, I extracted the values from the `job_title_short` column and used `value_counts()` to count the job postings for each title.
-The results were then stored in a new DataFrame, `df_job_role`.

 ### Visualize Data